Tamara Ireland Stone receives “Buxtehude Bull” award

 The Laudators, Buxtehude Pastor, Lutz Tietje (St. Paul's parish) and his wife, specialist for child and youth psychiatry and psychotherapy, Dr. Maren Tietje, praised the book's spirit: “You, dear Tamara, allow us to feel the power of words and to experience what it is like for an “I” to search for, and find, oneself.
 We are fascinated, inspired, touched and moved.”

 Buxtehude's mayor, Ms Katja Oldenburg-Schmidt, emphasized the special meaning of literature and the power of language: “Words can console, but they can also be deeply hurtful.”
 Through her novel, Tamara Ireland Stone has managed to win her readers over.
 Moreover, “Tamara, you have enchanted Buxtehude.”

 The book's protagonist is Samantha.
-The teenager painstakingly hides, from fear of being labeled crazy, her obsessive compulsive disorder.
+The teenager painstakingly hides, from fear of being labelled crazy, her obsessive compulsive disorder.
 Words are not Samantha's friends.
 On the contrary, endless chains of thoughts plague Sam and stop her from leading a carefree life.
 However, her life is changed when she meets Caroline.
-Caroline sees through Sam's facade and invites her into a secret poetry club.
+Caroline sees through Sam's façade and invites her into a secret poetry club.
 This is where, for the first time, Sam experiences the freeing power of words and edges closer to who she is.